gincoat/gincoat.github.io/docs/introduction.md

 slug: /
 ---

-Condor is a golang web framework with an `MVC` like architecture, it's based on [Gin framework](https://github.com/gin-gonic/gin), it provides you with an easy-to-use directory structure for your next project, it has a development experience similar to Laravel, made for developing modern APIs and microservices.
+GoCondor is a golang web framework with an `MVC` like architecture, it's based on [Gin framework](https://github.com/gin-gonic/gin), it features a simple organized directory structure for your next project with a pleasant development experience, made for developing modern APIs and microservices.

 ## Features
 - Router